-Clay Shirky recently wrote a very insightful post comparing the disruptive potential of massive open online courses, or MOOCs, in higher education to the impact that the MP3 digital audio format had on the recording industry.
+Clay Shirky has compared the disruptive potential of massive open online courses, or MOOCs, in higher education to the impact that the MP3 digital audio format had on the recording industry.
 When the MP3 came along, Shirky argues, entrenched forces in the music industry felt certain that consumers would not accept the lower level of sound quality they offered, at least not on a large scale.
 Turns out they were wrong.

 What the music industry didn’t realize is that the core issue was not about quality, it was about the fundamental shift in possibilities that the MP3 represented.
 A similar transition is now happening in higher education with the rise of the MOOC.
 I won’t cover all of Shirky’s points here – you really should read his entire post – but I will note that a similar disruption (and similar push back) is under way in the world of adult lifelong learning with the rise of virtual conferences, membership learning sites, and other approaches.
 (And yes, I expect MOOCs to play a role as well.)

 What I’d like to expand on a bit here, though, is a key by-product of the MP3 and its corollary in the world of adult education: namely, the rise of the independent artist-producer.